SaturnTsen/saturntsen.github.io/docs/UM-CV/On the ambiguous gradient and chain rule for matrix gradients in deep learning.md

 ---
-title: On the ambiguous "gradient" and chain rule for matrix gradients in deep learning
+title: On the ambiguous "matrix gradient" and chain rule in deep learning, and how to calculate it correctly
 tags:
   - mathematics
   - machine-learning